mmerdanovic/github-api/README.md

     }

 ## Notes
 Github API has a limit of 60 calls/hr if a user is not authenticated via HTTPBasicAuthentication or OAuth token.
 This app works fine without a provided login, but for safety it is best to provide a basicAuth login.
 You can do this by setting the `ENABLE_GIT_AUTH` environment variable located in `.env` of the root directory to `"true"` and inputing your username and password in the `GIT_USERNAME` `GIT_PASSWORD` variables.
 In case auth is set to true, but no credentials are provided, API will perform the call without authentication.
+In addition, Github API will always return null for "email" if no authentication is provided.
+This seems to be a bug in the GitHub API.